+'''

 Listing 2-1.
 Analyzing a String for Duplicate Words

 '''

-#light
+'''

+/// Split a string into words at spaces

+let splitAtSpaces (text: string) =

+text.Split

+Array.toList

 /// Analyze a string for duplicate words

 let wordCount text =

-let words = String.split [' '] text
+let words = splitAtSpaces text

-let wordSet = Set.of_list words
+let wordSet = Set.ofList words

-let nWords = words.Length
+let numWords = words.Length

-let nDups = words.Length - wordSet.Count
+let numDups = words.Length - wordSet.Count

-(nWords,nDups)
+(numWords,numDups)

+/// Analyze a string for duplicate words and display the results.

 let showWordCount text =

-let nWords,nDups = wordCount text
+let numWords,numDups = wordCount text

-printfn "--> %d words in the text" nWords
+printfn "--> %d words in the text" numWords

-printfn "--> %d duplicate words" nDups
+printfn "--> %d duplicate words" numDups

 '''

-You can paste this program into F# Interactive, which you can start either by using the command line, by running fsi.exe from the F# distribution, or by using an interactive environment such as Visual Studio.
-If running from the command line, remember to enter;; to terminate the interactive entry:
+You can paste this program into F# Interactive, which you can start by using the command line, by running fsi.exe from the F# distribution, or by using an interactive environment such as Visual Studio.
+If you're running from the command line, remember to enter ;; to terminate the interactive entry - you don't need to do this in Visual Studio or other interactive environments.